SuppliedOrange/greenscreen-subtitles/README.md

 ## Notes:
 I made this for myself, for my specific use case- which means you may encounter problems.
 Salvage, fix and use what you need.<br>
 If you run into anything weird, let me know by making an [issue](https://github.com/SuppliedOrange/greenscreen-subtitles/issues/new) on this repository
+I have also found that you can simply use text files on OBS instead of this elaborate method.